scala/docs.scala-lang/_overviews/contribute/add-guides.md

 ## Submitting Docs

-For you to contribute a document, first [fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/scala/docs.scala-lang), then write your article in [Markdown](https://daringfireball.net/projects/markdown/syntax) (example below), and finally submit a pull request.
+To contribute a new document, you should first [fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/scala/docs.scala-lang), then write your article in [Markdown](https://daringfireball.net/projects/markdown/syntax) (example below), and finally submit a pull request.